 The physical signs of substance abuse include general changes in appearance, which can include weight loss, reduced or no attention to personal hygiene, as well as frequent complaints of illness, mood swings or erratic behavior, and slurred or manic speech.

 How Quickly Can Someone Become Addicted to a Drug?

 There is no conclusive answer to this as everyone has a different genetic makeup and each brain is wired differently.
-That said, with some of the more serious drugs like opiates, stimulants, and anti-anxiety drugs like the benzodiazepine class of drugs, people can become addicted rather quickly—in a matter of days or weeks.
+That said, with some of the more serious drugs like opiates, stimulants, and anti-anxiety drugs like benzodiazepines, people can become addicted rather quickly—often in a matter of days or weeks.